 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-The first treatment approach for high cholesterol in children involves lifestyle changes that can benefit the entire family: Lose weight, eat healthy foods, and exercise more.
+The first treatment approach for high cholesterol in children involves lifestyle changes that can benefit the entire family: Maintain a healthy weight, eat healthy foods, and get enough physical activity.

-In particular, avoid processed foods that contain large amounts of saturated fats and sugars.
+Avoid processed foods that contain large amounts of saturated fats, trans fats and sugars.
 Be more active throughout the day and minimize the amount of time spent in front of computers, tablets, televisions and phones.

 It's important to reduce high cholesterol in children because the condition can lead to narrowed and hardened arteries, increasing the risk of heart disease later in life.